Skin Cancer Warnings Softened

-While most dermatologists insist a suntan is never good for you, others disagree and state that messages disseminated in the media are exaggerated and in fact a light suntan could be good for you and may even protect you against skin cancer.
+While most dermatologists insist a suntan is never good for you, even if you do go for skin cancer screening regularly, others disagree and state that messages disseminated in the media are exaggerated and in fact a light suntan could be good for you and may even protect you against skin cancer.

 Despite this it seems we are constantly warned of the dangers of sun exposure and encouraged to stay out of it at all costs but on the other side of the coin we are told that without sunlight we risk becoming vitamin D deficient.
 In recent years publicity on the dangers of sun exposure and skin cancer has grown and it’s driven into us through countless articles, news stories and documentaries.

 As Louisa Atkinson reports, we are told that as little as one childhood sunburn episode that results in blistering is enough to double the risk of developing melanoma in later life.
 As if this information isn’t frightening enough, Cancer Research UK drive home the message with new statistics showing that malignant melanoma is rising annually by eight percent, with two people a day receiving this gloomy diagnosis.